HealthCatalyst/healthcareai-r/refactor_outline.md

 We're abiding by the [tidyverse style guide](http://style.tidyverse.org/).

 Document using `roxygen2`.
 Be sure to read the [documentation section](http://style.tidyverse.org/code-documentation.html) of the style guide.

+- Keep examples succinct.
+In general, one example showing the minimal use of the function (with defaults) and one example showing a customized use should be adequate.
+Longer examples can be vignettes.

 Use `testthat` for testing.
 Write tests before you write function code.
 Read the [testing chapter in Hadley's R packages](http://r-pkgs.had.co.nz/tests.html) about how to write good tests.